 MBACP Registered Member

-Prior to training as a counsellor I was a trained mentor and worked with students in secondary schools.
+Prior to training as a counsellor I worked in local government and was also a trained mentor and worked with students in secondary schools.

 Areas of counselling I deal with